Language selection

 Remediation measures

-Between the coming into force of the Act on January 1, 2024, and March 31, 2024, FINTRAC has not identified any forced labour or child labour in our activities and supply chains.
+During fiscal year 2024–25, FINTRAC has not identified any forced labour or child labour in our activities and supply chains.
 Given FINTRAC has only highlighted potential risk sectors and industries without additional validation exercises, no other measures have been taken to assess or reduce the risk, or to remediate forced labour or child labour in these activities and supply chains.
-Current activities are limited to participating in open dialogue at the government-wide senior management level to discuss forced labour and child labour.

 Remediation of loss of income

-Between the coming into force of the Act on January 1, 2024, and March 31, 2024, FINTRAC has not identified any loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and supply chains therefore no measures have been taken.
+During fiscal year 2024–25, FINTRAC has not identified any loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and/or supply chains.
+As such, no measures have been taken to remediate the loss of income for the most vulnerable families.

 Training